MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: Results and Discussion

 \subsection{Two-Fidelity Results}

-Table~\ref{tab:combined_normalized} presents the normalized performance across ten benchmark functions spanning 2 to 10 input dimensions, where RMSE values below unity and mean PDF values above unity indicate improvement over the HF-only baseline.
-MAST achieves the best RMSE on 7 of 10 functions and the best Mean PDF on 5 of 10 functions, demonstrating consistent performance across diverse problem landscapes.
-On functions where MAST does not achieve the best result, it remains competitive, for instance, on Hartmann3 and Park2 where AR1 excels due to strong global linear correlation, MAST still achieves meaningful improvements.
+Table~\ref{tab:results_combined} presents the normalised performance across ten two-fidelity synthetic benchmarks and the two real-world engineering benchmarks (Concrete and DrivAerNet), where RMSE values below unity and mean PDF values above unity indicate improvement over the HF-only baseline.
+Real-world benchmarks use the independent-sampling configuration in which HF and LF training points are drawn separately at each fidelity; the collocated-sampling counterpart for DrivAerNet is reported in Appendix~\ref{app:collocated_comparison}.

+MAST achieves the best RMSE on 6 out of 12 and the best Mean PDF on 7 out of 12 benchmark functions, demonstrating consistent performance across diverse problem landscapes.
+On functions where MAST does not achieve the best result, it remains competitive: for instance, on Hartmann3 and Park2 where AR1 excels due to strong global linear correlation, MAST still achieves meaningful improvements.
+Importantly, it avoids severe miscalibrations on any of the benchmarks as seen in baselines such as recursive co-kriging (e.g., Park1) or MF-DGP (e.g., Rosenbrock).